 In this section we prove two main results.
-The first result establishes that the asymptotic distribution of $n(\Psi_n^W)^2$ coincides with the asymptotic distribution of the kernel log-rank test-statistic, $n\Psi_n^2$, under the null hypothesis.
-The second result is analogous to Theorem \ref{Thm:Power}, but for the $1-\alpha$ quantile obtained by the Wild Bootstrap procedure.
+The first result establishes that, under the null hypothesis, the asymptotic distribution of $n(\Psi_n^W)^2$ coincides with the asymptotic distribution of the kernel log-rank test-statistic $n\Psi_n^2$.
+The second result is analogous to Theorem \ref{Thm:Power}, but replacing $\gamma$ by the $1-\alpha$ quantile obtained by the Wild Bootstrap procedure.